military-strategies-and-tactics

 Hierarchical Control Through Buke Shohatto (Laws for the Military Houses)

 The Tokugawa shogunate issued a series of laws known as the Buke Shohatto (Laws for the Military Houses) that codified the behavior of daimyo and samurai.
-These laws were revised multiple times, but they consistently prohibited building alliances without shogunal permission, repairing castles without authorization, and private warfare.
+These laws were revised multiple times, but they consistently prohibited building alliances without shogunal permission, repairing castles without authorization, and engaging in private warfare.
 Daimyo were also forbidden from marrying into the imperial family or to other powerful daimyo without approval.
 The Buke Shohatto also regulated the number and type of troops a daimyo could maintain based on the assessed rice yield of their domain (kokudaka).
-This created a strict proportionality between wealth and military power, making it difficult for any lord to surpass his official standing.
-The system was heavily policed, and the shogunate’s metsuke (inspectors) reported any suspicious activity.
+This created a strict proportionality between wealth and military power, making it difficult for any lord to exceed his official standing.
+The system was heavily policed, and the shogunate’s metsuke reported any suspicious activity.
 For more information about these laws, consult the Wikipedia article on Buke Shohatto.

 Impact of the Military Reforms on Japanese Society